EatMoreChicken/CentOS/CentOS.md

 ## Setting up CentOS

-Do `ip a` and take note of your network adapter.
+Execute `ip a` and take note of your network adapter.
 It should be something along the lines of `enp0s3` for Virtual Box vms and `ens33` for
 VMWare vms.

 Type `su root` to obtain root